Ancestry Family Trees

 The confusion seems to be that Ancestry introduced a new product with a very similar sounding name to the Ancestry World Tree.

-The FAQ at the RootsWeb help desk answers the questions about OneWorldTree - including that OneWorldTree is not required to view these trees and that you still own the data that has been submitted.
+The FAQ at the RootsWeb help desk answered the questions about OneWorldTree - including that OneWorldTree is not required to view these trees and that you still own the data that has been submitted.
 It also states:

 "Submitting a tree and accessing a tree online is still FREE — as always."